Reetro/Battle-Tanks/README.md

 Rules
 There are two teams
-All Players start with the same amount of ammo and health Every time a player gets they lose health
+All Players start with the same amount of ammo and health Every time a player gets hit they lose health
 Last player standing wins
 Terrain
 Mostly flat landscape with some hills and dips and mountains trapping players inside the area